bburdette/touchpage/README.md

 ### Some notes on elm compiling.

-The elm build requires ambr, part of the amber cargo package.
-Install that with cargo install amber.
+The elm code is already compiled into js, so there's no need to compile just to use it.
+But if you do want to change the elm code, the elm build requires ambr, part of the amber cargo package.
+Install that with 'cargo install amber'.

 From the project directory, use ./build-elm.sh to build the elm and merge the js into stringDefaults.rs.
 Then do cargo build to get the rust server.
 Run the rust server with ./runit.sh.
 So to sum up: